 Dr. Kathryn Schneider PT, PhD

-Kathryn Schneider is an assistant professor and clinician scientist (physiotherapist) at UCalgary's Sport Injury Prevention Research Centre.
+Kathryn Schneider is an assistant professor and clinician scientist (physiotherapist) at UCalgary's Sport Injury Prevention Research Centre, Faculty of Kinesiology.
 She researches the prevention, detection and treatment of sport-related concussion.
 She identified a large treatment effect using multimodal physiotherapy and vestibular rehabilitation in athletes who have persistent symptoms following concussion.
 She is a clinical specialist in musculoskeletal physiotherapy, a fellow of the Canadian Academy of Manipulative Physiotherapists and has expertise in vestibular rehabilitation.
 Her clinical practice focuses on treating recreational to elite/professional athletes with ongoing symptoms following sport-related concussion.
 She has developed and instructs continuing education courses for physiotherapists and health care professionals in vestibular rehabilitation, cervical spine assessment/treatment and sport-related concussion.
 Avenue Magazine named her “Top 40 Under 40” in 2012 and she received the Vestibular Disorders Association (VEDA) Champion of Vestibular Medicine Award in 2015.
-She has been invited to speak at the 4th and 5th International Consensus Conferences on Concussion in Sport; International Olympic Committee (IOC) medical meetings at the Sochi, Rio and PyeongChang Olympic game; and many international and national sport meetings.
+She has been invited to speak at the 4th and 5th International Consensus Conferences on Concussion in Sport; International Olympic Committee (IOC) medical meetings at the Sochi, Rio and PyeongChang Olympic games; and many international and national sport meetings.
 Over the past seven years, she has worked with local, provincial and national sport organizations and health care teams to develop and implement evidence-based concussion protocols and processes.
 She represents the Canadian Physiotherapy Association on the Canadian Concussion Collaborative, is a member of the Federal Government Working Group on Concussion in Sport and Parachute’s Expert Advisory Committee on Concussion in Sport.

 Dr. Pierre Frémont, MD, PhD, CAC (SEM)

-Pierre Frémont is a professor in the Department of Rehabilitation from the Faculty of Medicine at Université Laval since 1994.
+Pierre Frémont has been a professor in the Department of Rehabilitation from the Faculty of Medicine at Université Laval since 1994.
 He is a past-president of the Canadian Academy of Sport and Exercise Medicine and has represented the organization at the Canadian Concussion Collaborative since 2012.
 Since 2014, he has been involved as a medical expert on concussion on several Canadian national and provincial (Quebec) initiatives to develop and implement concussion-related recommendations and policies in education, sport and leisure environments.
 As a clinician and researcher, he has developed a broad expertise on implementation issues for the prevention, detection and management of concussions.
 He has been involved in implementing concussion management strategies in environments ranging from youth development sports to international competition level.
 In 2016, he developed the first MOOC on concussion in French language at Université Laval.

 Dr. Carolyn Emery, PT, PhD